 The decision to retire, and the outlook for post-retirement life, is an uncertain decision given that the one making it has not yet experienced retirement.
-Once made, the decision is, essentially, irreversible.
+Once made, the choice is, essentially, irreversible.
 This reality is cited as a potential cause of higher depression among those who later regret the decision, yet are unable to reverse course.

-For some, retirement enhances well-being via reduced stres, increased free time, and a milestone for a lifetime of achievement.
+For some, retirement enhances well-being via reduced stress, increased free time, and a milestone for a lifetime of achievement.
 (Personal note: this is my goal for how I’d like to perceive life post-retirement, how about you?)

 For others, retirement diminishes well-being by reducing social contact and removing a large part of one’s identify.

-In some studies, retirement has been shown to relate to lower physical health, expedited aging, to be associated with mental health problems, severe stress and feelings of loneliness and obsolescence.
+In some studies, retirement has been shown to relate to lower physical health, expedited ageing, to be associated with mental health problems, severe stress and feelings of loneliness and obsolescence.
 These adverse effects increase as several years spent in retirement increases.